andrewpatrickdu/domain-adaptation-cloud-detection/README.md

 * ```fish-mask-cloudscout.py``` - used to update the CloudScout or CloudScout8 model.
 * ```fish-mask-resnet50.py``` - used to update the resnet50 model.

-For example, to update either CloudScout or CloudScout8 (trained on Sentinel-2) to Landsat-9 using 3 bands:
+For example, to update only 25% of the weights of CloudScout (trained on Sentinel-2) to Landsat-9 using 3 bands:
 ```
 python fish-mask-cloudscout.py \
     --MODEL cloudscout-128a-S2-2018 \